Skip to Content

 Map of Lake Louisa State Park hiking trails

 There are also seven miles of paved roads with minimal traffic, and we saw many road bicyclists using them.
-(You can rent bikes at the camp store in the campground.)
+You can rent bikes at the camp store at the Dixie Lake Picnic Area.
+For use on paved park roads only, they start at $10 per hour.

 We loved the variety of trails available in the park.